top of page

-It Hz is a performative lecture that critically examines the gender binary as an instrument of power, domination and control.
-In a performative-academic setting (lectern, posture, choice of words) Luca starts speaking in a deep 'masculinised' voice about the Eurocentric and gender essentialist premises of academic voice research.
-Throughout the lecture, their voice transforms gradually from a deep masculinised voice to their own voice in vernacular language.
-Towards the end of the lecture it’s all about sharing personal stories.
-The lecture dwells upon: why do we take higher pitched, feminized voices less serious than deep voices?
+Throughout the lecture, with the help of a voice transformer, their voice gradually moves to the higher pitched sound of their own voice.
+Towards the end of the lecture it’s all about sharing personal stories in vernacular language.
+Overall the lecture wonders: why do we take higher pitched, feminized voices less serious than deep voices?
 Why are deep voices attached to masculinity and ‘reason’?
 And how does this operate as a colonial tool of oppression?

 Performance at Sandberg Institute, Amsterdam [NL], 2019.
 Photo by Alizé Wachto.